johnnygtech/caddy-cgi-posh/README.md

 4) Implement ci/cd pipeline for testing and above publishing capabilities

 ### Wish list
-1) implement wildcard routing so that new scripts/endpoints can be added dynaimcally
-    a) this does work on linux
-    b) not yet working on Windows
+1) CGI bin permissions and Data folder quarantine (windows and linux / design stage)
 2) GUI Support - PSHTML implementation?
+(WIP)
-3) Authentication support/plugin
+3) Authentication support/plugin (caddy? other?)
-4) Relative cgi file paths in caddyfile
+4) Relative cgi file paths in caddyfile (for windows)

 ## Getting started
-Run the Launch.ps1 file which will use the Caddyfile and custom caddy-cgi.exe to start a server on localhost:9002
+Run the Launch.ps1 file which will use the Caddyfile and custom caddy-cgi.exe/bin to start a server on localhost:9054

 ### General Notes
 The ps1 scripts must return the Content-Type: <> header in the return text, so its clear that some sort of "layer" will be necessary